-Preparing for your year abroad: a checklistWatch
+Preparing for your year abroad: a checklistWatch this thread

 Probably the most important question of all is where will I live?
 Support and advice for finding a room in your new town or city varies hugely from country to country, and even between different universities within the same country.
 You will probably find that there is more support with this if you are studying rather than working, but even the best support in many countries will be inferior to that offered in the UK.
 Don't panic, though!
 Your home University should be able to offer you help and advice if you get really stuck, and thousands of students go through this process every year.